spirodonfl/sago_mini_test/README.md

 # Getting Started

-You will want to make to sure you've installed angular CLI: "npm install -g @angular/cli".

-This gives you the ability to run "ng" commands in your shell.

 Make sure you've installed MongoDB from https://www.mongodb.com/download-center.

+Run "npm install" to install all the npm packages you need.

 ## What I used / did && stuff that makes me cringe